The key components of The Athens Group’s proposed redevelopment plan include the following:

 The hotel’s porte cochere will be expanded to improve the traffic flow with an enhanced valet team, increased vehicle stacking capability, and the creation of on-site parking underneath the hotel.
 It is envisioned that the hotel arrival area will continue to have three lanes for drop-off and pick-up.
 In addition, on the golf-side of the property in front of the Clubhouse conference center, there will be a new and expanded porte cochere with increased vehicle stacking capacity and the creation of on-site parking underneath the Market Square in order to provide improved conference event parking that will be serviced by the enhanced valet parking team.

-The amount of the City’s public parking on 8th Avenue North next to the hotel will be improved with the addition of 11 additional parking spaces by Athens along with additional landscaping.
-In addition, Athens will construct a sidewalk from Gulf Shore Boulevard along the resort’s southern property line to provide improved pedestrian access along 8th Avenue North.
+The amount of the City’s public parking on 8th Avenue North next to the hotel will be improved with the addition of 11 parking spaces by Athens along with additional landscaping.
+Athens also will construct a sidewalk from Gulf Shore Boulevard along the resort’s southern property line to provide improved pedestrian access along 8th Avenue North.

 Yes.
 Currently, there are multiple pedestrian crossing points across Gulf Shore Boulevard that can be made safer and also more efficient for vehicular traffic on the street.
 The Athens Group’s plan consolidates the multiple pedestrian crossings into one at-grade crossing that is being currently called the “Coconut Connector” along with the creation of a landscape median that separates the north-bound traffic from the south-bound traffic.
 As a result, there will be less interruption of vehicular traffic along the street, and the safety of the pedestrian experience will be enhanced with improved lighting and other pedestrian safety technologies.